Assembling Wireless Plasma Kit

 main.py with some different code.

-If you accidentally overwrite/lose something, don't worry - you can find all the preloaded examples on Github at the link below - just copy and paste the code you want to run/save into a new tab in Thonny (clicking the 'raw' button first will make it easier to copy).
+If you accidentally overwrite/lose something, don't worry - you can find all the preloaded examples on Github at the link below, plus a few extras - just copy and paste the code you want to run/save into a new tab in Thonny (clicking the 'raw' button first will make it easier to copy).

 Adding moar hardware

-Because it's nearly Halloween, we wanted to rig up something spooky to surprise unfortunate Pirate HQ guests.
-We connected a PIR infrared motion sensor up to the Qw/ST connector using a Qw/ST to DuPont cable and some socket to socket jumper jerky.
-We used one of these simple micro PIR sensors a) because they work nicely with 3.3v, and b) they happen to anchor neatly into a glass eye socket with a blob of blu-tak, making your skull into a cool cyborg.
+For Halloween, we wanted to rig up something spooky to surprise unfortunate Pirate HQ guests.
+We connected a PIR infrared motion sensor up to the Qw/ST connector using a Qw/ST to DuPont socket cable.
+We used one of these simple micro PIR sensors a) because they work nicely with 3.3V and b) they happen to anchor neatly into a glass eye socket with a blob of blu-tak, making your skull into a cool cyborg.

 The pin labelled V on the sensor is power - so connect it to the red wire from the Qw/ST cable.
 G is ground, that goes to the black wire.
 Either the blue or the yellow wires can be used for data (S on the sensor), our example uses the yellow wire (GP5).
 You don't need to connect the other wire, so tuck it away safely.